ldn-softdev/jtc/User Guide.md

 2. `<Lila>` - in the each found record find a string value `Lila`, and once/if found
 3. `[-2][name]` - go 2 levels (parents) up from the found entry `"Lila"` and then subscript/offset by label `name`
 ##
-Even more complex query: who of the parents with children, have mobile numbers?
+Even more complex query: who of the parents, who have children, have mobile numbers?
 ```bash
 bash $ <ab.json jtc -w'<children>l:[0][-2][type]:<mobile>[-3][name]'
 "John"